polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 Now that we have successfully imported the Contract module crate, we need to add it to our Runtime.

-If you have followed our [other basic tutorials](tutorials/creating-your-first-substrate-chain.md), you would know that we need to implement a `contract::Trait` and also add `Contract: contract::{...}` to our `construct_runtime!` macro.
+If you have followed our [other basic tutorials](tutorials/creating-your-first-substrate-chain.md), you may remember that we need to implement a `contract::Trait` and also add `Contract: contract::{...}` to our `construct_runtime!` macro.

 ### Implementing the Contract Trait